 Get the Large size brush for a Lab.

-Bonve Pet Grooming Brush.
+The Bonve Pet Grooming Brush is an amazing option.
 This highly rated, popular slicker brush has a thumb rest and soft grip handle.

 The brush pins are rounded and flexible yet durable for extended use.